Medopad/medopad-frontend-challenge/README.md

 ## The requirements

 -   The app fetches data from our API and displays it in the UI
 -   The app is built with React.
-Beyond this, feel free to use any third party libraries or frameworks that you like.
+Beyond this, feel free to use any libraries, frameworks or tools that you like.
 -   Your app is easy to install and run locally
 -   It's beautiful and looks great at all screen sizes.